dannyglover/SDV_ShopItemsExpanded/README.md

 - Any item/machine that has a crafting recipe will not be listed in a shops inventory until you've unlocked the crafting recipe for the respective item.
 - Some items are not listed in shop inventories until you've completed a certain task (generally unlocking/visiting a location once).
 Those items have the requirements listed next to their entries below.
+- Musuem items in the Traveling Cart are removed from sale once the Musuem has been completed.
+This is due to it making no sense for them to remain for sale once the Museum has been completed.

 ### Requirements